adamduval/snowflake_document_ai_magic/readme.md

 #### 2.3 Train Document AI Model

+Upload the training files to the model and train it.

 ### 3. Deploy Streamlit App in Snowflake

 Copy code from `01_magic_streamlit_app.py` into a a Streamlit in Snowflake app.